4th Annual Women’s Creative Writing and Yoga Retreat. Arrive Friday, February 28, leave Saturday, March 8, 2014–8 nights, 9 days.

 Reservations and Cancellations

 A 50% deposit based on your preferred options is required to guarantee your spot.
 The final payment for the balance due (including any add-ons) shall be paid by January 10, 2014.
 Payment is requested or PayPal.
 We will send you an itemized invoice when you tell us you are ready to register.
+After January 10, refunds are not possible.
+You may send a substitute in your place.
+If you cancel before January 10, we will refund 50% of your deposit.

 We strongly recommend that you take out trip cancellation, baggage, emergency evacuation and medical insurance before you begin your trip, since unforeseen circumstances are possible.
 We can provide a quote for this.